-Students who are considering re-applying to any program with the exception of the Mythological Studies, Engaged Humanities or M.A.
+Students who are considering re-applying to any program with the exception of the Mythological Studies, Depth Psychology and Creativity or M.A.
 Counseling Psychology programs should note that only coursework completed within the past eight years will be considered toward completion of degree requirements.
 For student re-applying to the Mythological Studies program, coursework completed within the past ten years will be considered toward the completion of degree requirements.
-For students re-applying to the Engaged Humanities or M.A.
-Counseling Psychology programs, only coursework completed within the past five years will be considered toward considered toward considered toward completion of degree requirements.
-Students readmitted in fall 2020 or later to the M.A./Ph.D. programs in Mythological Studies, Depth Psychology with specialization in Jungian and Archetypal Studies, or Depth Psychology with specialization in Community, Liberation,

-Indigenous and Eco-psychologies who previously earned the M.A. degree in that program would not be required to retake any coursework leading to the M.A.
+For students re-applying to the Depth Psychology and Creativity or M.A.
+Counseling Psychology programs, only coursework completed within the past five years will be considered toward completion of degree requirements.
+Students re-applying to the Depth Psychology and Creativity or M.A.
+Counseling Psychology programs, only coursework completed within the past five years will be considered toward completion of degree requirements.
+Students readmitted in fall 2020 or later to the M.A./Ph.D. programs in Mythological Studies, Depth Psychology with specialization in Jungian and Archetypal Studies, or Depth Psychology with specialization in Community, Liberation, Indigenous and Eco-psychologies who previously earned the M.A. degree in that program would not be required to retake any coursework leading to the M.A.